marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training_NEW_OBJECT_EXTERNAL/README.md

 # End-to-End-Pipeline-for-Robotics-ML-Training_NEW_OBJECT_EXTERNAL
-End to End pipeline to use Nvidia's TAO Toolkit, based on Nvidia's tutorial, and adapts it to train a model to find any object of interest
+End to End pipeline to use Nvidia's TAO Toolkit, based on Nvidia's tutorial, and adapts it to train a model to find any object of interest (in this example, cardboxes)

 # End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM

 ## Describing the different files used in the process:

 - generate_data.sh:
-.
-Path:"C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\generate_data.sh"
+  - Path:"C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\generate_data.sh"
-.
-NEW one for cardboard boxes: "generate_data_cardbox_GPT" (for Windows) .
-Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\generate_data_cardbox_GPT.sh"
+  - NEW one for cardboard boxes: "generate_data_cardbox_GPT" (for Windows)
+  - Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\generate_data_cardbox_GPT.sh"
-.
-What is it?: This script calls the data generation script "standalone_palletjack_sdg.py" (standalone_cardbox_sdg_GPT.py for the cardbox generation) and passes parameters to it.
+  - What is it?: This script calls the data generation script "standalone_palletjack_sdg.py" (standalone_cardbox_sdg_GPT.py for the cardbox generation) and passes parameters to it.
 Because we want to create 3 different types of distractor objects, we need to run the data generation script 3 times, each time, passing different parameters.
 This scrip automates the process of running the data generation script 3 times.
-.
-It saves the synthetic images generated in the folders saved in the "OUTPUT_..." variables.
+  - It saves the synthetic images generated in the folders saved in the "OUTPUT_..." variables.

 - standalone_palletjack_sdg.py
-.
-Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\palletjack_sdg\standalone_palletjack_sdg.py"
+  - Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\palletjack_sdg\standalone_palletjack_sdg.py"
-.
-NEW one for cardboard boxes: "standalone_cardbox_sdg_GPT" .
-Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\cardbox_sdg\standalone_cardbox_sdg_GPT.py"
+  - NEW one for cardboard boxes: "standalone_cardbox_sdg_GPT"
+  - Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\cardbox_sdg\standalone_cardbox_sdg_GPT.py"
-.
-What is it?: This is the script that actually generates the synthetic data (images).
+  - What is it?: This is the script that actually generates the synthetic data (images).
-.
-What it does:?
+  - What it does:?
-   .
-Opens a warehouse scene in NVIDIA Isaac Sim.
+   - Opens a warehouse scene in NVIDIA Isaac Sim.
-   .
-Spawns a few pallet jack assets (the object we want to detect).
+   - Spawns a few pallet jack assets (the object we want to detect).
-   .
-Spawns distractor props (extra objects) to make scenes varied.
+   - Spawns distractor props (extra objects) to make scenes varied.
-   .
-Randomizes camera, lighting, object poses, and materials (domain randomization).
+   - Randomizes camera, lighting, object poses, and materials (domain randomization).
-   .
-Captures images + labels using a KITTI-format "writer" to build a training dataset.
+   - Captures images + labels using a KITTI-format "writer" to build a training dataset.
-   .
-In a nutshell, It loads a warehouse 3D environment from Nvidia, fetches 3D assets from the Nvidia cloud database (both objects of interest and distractors), then uses the Replicator function to randomize the position and color of these objects in the scene.
+   - In a nutshell, It loads a warehouse 3D environment from Nvidia, fetches 3D assets from the Nvidia cloud database (both objects of interest and distractors), then uses the Replicator function to randomize the position and color of these objects in the scene.

  - local_train.ipynb
- .
-Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\local_train.ipynb"
+  - Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\local_train.ipynb"
- .
-NEW one for cardboard boxes: "local_train_cardbox_GPT" .
-Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\local_train_cardbox_GPT.ipynb"
+  - NEW one for cardboard boxes: "local_train_cardbox_GPT"
+  - Path: "C:[REPLACE WITH YOUR LOCAL PATH]GitHub\synthetic_data_generation_training_workflow\local\local_train_cardbox_GPT.ipynb"
- .
-What is it?: A Python script on Jupyter Notebook that takes the synthetic images, trains a ML model on them and tests it to try to find the object of interest and then measures its precision.
+  - What is it?: A Python script on Jupyter Notebook that takes the synthetic images, trains a ML model on them and tests it to try to find the object of interest and then measures its precision.

 ## STEP BY STEP